 - 2 cans of water

 - grated cheese, sour cream, and/or cilantro for garnish

 - tortilla chips

-Brown the ground beef and drain as much fat as possible.
-Return it to the pan with the chopped onion over medium low heat, Stir in the two seasoning packets.
-As soon as the onion is soft add all the remaining ingredients except the garnish and chips.
+Return the cooked ground beef to the pan with the chopped onion over medium-low heat, Stir in the two seasoning packets.
+As soon as the onion begins to soften add all the remaining ingredients except the garnish and chips.

 Simmer for twenty minutes.

 Grilled cheese would be another simple addition to round out the meal.

 We usually serve taco soup with simple sweet cornbread that is baked in a muffin tin.